 The current status of the waiting lists follows:

-Public Housing - OPEN
+Public Housing - CURRENTLY CLOSED

 Hard copy applications to OPEN waiting lists can be picked up at the Sandusky Metropolitan Housing Authority office located at 1358 Mosser Drive, Fremont, Ohio 43420 during office hours of public operation which are Monday, Tuesday and Thursday, 8:00 AM to 4:30 PM with the office closing for a lunch period from 12:15 PM to 1:00 PM.
 Hard copy applications may be submitted during the noted times, but online pre-application is encouraged to secure the applicant’s date and time.
 (Ottawa County Residents may seek assistance with application submission at the ORSI office 400 West Third Street; Port Clinton, Ohio 43452.)